-- How well prosecution supports the achievement of corporate aims or the delivery of corporate priorities - Action taken by other enforcement agencies in relation to the same facts to avoid duplication - The likelihood of the alleged offender being able to establish a statutory defence - The probable public benefit of a prosecution and the importance of the case e.g. the possibility of establishing legal precedent - Cost effectiveness of prosecution a need to balance likely overall cost against the "value" of the likely outcome
+How well prosecution supports the achievement of corporate aims or the delivery of corporate priorities.

+Action taken by other enforcement agencies in relation to the same facts to avoid duplication

+The likelihood of the alleged offender being able to establish a statutory defence

+The potential public benefit of a prosecution and the importance of the case -e.g. the possibility of establishing legal precedent

+Cost effectiveness of prosecution -a need to balance likely overall cost against the "value" of the likely outcome.

+5.7 Through the Courts or Civil Penalty Prosecution

+Depending on the offence and the policy and legislation with which the Council is legislating prosecution will either be through the Courts or through a Civil Penalty action.
+A civil penalty or civil fine is a financial penalty imposed by a government agency for wrongdoing against a policy or regulation within legislation.

+The civil fine or penalty is not considered to be a criminal punishment, because it is primarily sought in order to compensate the state for harm done to it, rather than to punish the wrongful conduct.

+As such, a civil penalty, in itself, will not carry jail time or other legal penalties.
+The use of Civil Penalties and fines will be set out in the relevant policy.

-5.7 Injunctive Action
+5.8 Injunctive Action

-Injunctive action may be considered where an alleged offender persistently acts in a way that acts against the collective interests of the public or where formal undertakings are ignored.
+Injunctive action may be considered where an alleged offender persistently acts in a way that contravenes the interests of the public or where formal undertakings are ignored.

-In cases involving the use or threat of violence, we will consider applying for an urgent injunction without giving the individual prior notice.
+In cases involving the use or threat of violence, we will consider in appropriate circumstances applying for an urgent injunction without giving the relevant individual prior notice.

-5.8 Works in Default
+5.9 Works in Default

 Some legislation gives power to the Council to carry out works itself to achieve compliance, e.g. with a Statutory Notice.
-These powers will be used in situations where it is clear that the works required will not be carried out, even if reasonable additional time has been allowed, taking account of all the circumstances of each case.
+These powers will be used in situations where it is clear that the works required will not be carried out within a reasonable or statutory time frame, , taking account of all the circumstances of each individual case.

+Any time frame will always be in terms of at least the minimum required by law.
 The Council will always seek to recover all costs reasonably incurred in carrying out works in default.

-5.9 Anti-social Behaviour
+5.10 Anti-social Behaviour

-In relation to anti social behaviour the Council acts through the Fenland CSP and its partnership members.
-Our work here embodies the PIE approach and uses a range of measures in the context of the Government's policy.
+In relation to anti-social behaviour the Council acts through the Fenland Community Safety Partnership and its partnership members.
+Our work here embodies the Prevention Intervention Enforcement approach and uses a range of measures in the context of the Government's policy.

-5.10 No Action
+5.11 No Action

 In exceptional circumstances, contraventions may not warrant any action.
-This can be where the cost of action taken by the offender to comply outweighs the detrimental impact of the contravention on the community, or the cost of the required enforcement action to the Council outweighs the detrimental impact of the contravention on the community.
-A decision of no action may also be taken where formal enforcement is inappropriate in the circumstances, such as where a business has ceased to trade, or the offender is elderly and frail and formal action could seriously damage their well being.
+This can be where, for example, the cost of action taken by the offender to comply outweighs the detrimental impact of the contravention upon the community; or the cost of the required enforcement action to the Council outweighs the detrimental impact of the contravention upon the community.

+A decision of 'no action' may also be taken where formal enforcement is inappropriate in the circumstances, such as where a business has ceased to trade or the offender is elderly and frail and formal action could seriously damage their wellbeing.

 A decision to take no action will take into account the implications of the contravention.
 Usually a decision to take no action will only be made where the breach is not a serious one.

-5.11 Referral to another Agency
+5.12 Referral to another Agency

-Subject to the provisions of Data Protection and Human Rights laws information on infringements will be passed to other interested enforcement agencies.
+Subject to the provisions of Data Protection and Human Rights legislation information in respect of infringements will be passed to other interested enforcement agencies in appropriate circumstances.

-5.12 Naming Offenders
+5.13 Naming Offenders